 Big Kid Minimalist Sole

 I was on the hunt for soles that would align with my desire for minimalist soles...
 And I found them.
 My 6 year old has tested them out for months now and loves them.
-I'm slightly obsessed.
+I'm slightly obsessed and LOVE that she can wear a zero drop shoe that she loves to romp around in.
 They're flexible, light, non-slip, and durable.
 They can fold in half as you can see, but here's a picture of the above shoe not folded:

 Here they are in the sandals: